 Diving into Faculty Scholarship: Chris Howard

-Our faculty at William & Mary are making global contributions with their research.
+Our faculty at William & Mary are making great contributions to academia with their research.
 In our recent blog series, we interview faculty with recent publications for insight into their scholarship.

 In 2-3 sentences, describe your scholarship to someone unfamiliar with the field.: